 What’s at Stake With the advent of the Covid19 pandemic, schools, colleges and universities were forced to conduct classes via remote education.
-This necessitated the
+This necessitated the use of internet and internet

 The Single National Curriculum (SNC) introduced by the PTI Federal Government aims to end “educational apartheid” and educational inequality.
 However, a unified curriculum will fail to bridge this gap as the problems in the education sector are much deeper given there is a lack of trained teachers, classrooms and other necessities required to fulfill the fundamental right to free and compulsory education safeguarded by the Constitution.
 It also oversteps into the domain of the Provinces; after the 18th Constitutional amendments the subject of education was devolved upon the Provinces.